A Lesson to Learn: AT&T Inc. (T)

 Sponsored

-The average price from analysts is $29.48, which is $1.98 above the current price.
+The average price from analysts is $29.78, which is -$0.09 below the current price.
 T currently public float of 7.12B and currently shorts hold a 1.74% ratio of that float.
-Today, the average trading volume of T was 43.67M shares.
+Today, the average trading volume of T was 45.27M shares.

 T’s Market Performance

-T stocks went down by -3.83% for the week, with a monthly drop of -4.29% and a quarterly performance of -4.58%, while its annual performance rate touched -21.94%.
-The volatility ratio for the week stands at 2.27% while the volatility levels for the past 30 days are set at 1.66% for AT&T Inc..
-The simple moving average for the period of the last 20 days is -3.44% for T stocks with a simple moving average of -4.78% for the last 200 days.
+T stocks went up by 6.20% for the week, with a monthly jump of 3.89% and a quarterly performance of 1.82%, while its annual performance rate touched -20.33%.
+The volatility ratio for the week stands at 2.10% while the volatility levels for the past 30 days are set at 1.70% for AT&T Inc..
+The simple moving average for the period of the last 20 days is 2.78% for T stocks with a simple moving average of 1.15% for the last 200 days.

 Analysts’ Opinion of T